 Following his brief tenure in the Senate, Carte returned to the private sector in 2011, where his practice has remained consistently diverse, including a broad spectrum of clients, issues and fora.
 As a testament to his reputation among the judiciary, Carte has been hired on two separate occasions by the West Virginia Judicial Association (the association of all West Virginia state court judges) to represent the state judiciary in connection with appellate proceedings implicating the judiciary’s constitutional prerogatives.

 Carte has maintained an active transactional, regulatory, and government relations practice.
 His experience and portfolio here are similarly varied, including counseling clients in connection with regulated transactions, government relations, government procurement and various commercial acquisitions.
 In today's complex legal and regulatory environment, such work is often a natural outgrowth of the litigation, regulatory, and transactional needs of his clients.
 Drawing on his public sector experience, Carte offers insight to clients looking to navigate the administrative, regulatory and legislative processes in West Virginia.

-In December 2011, Carte was reappointed by U.S. Senate Minority Leader to serve a third consecutive two-year term on the U.S.-China Economic and Security Review Commission.
+In December 2017, Carte was reappointed by U.S. Senate Minority Leader to serve a fourth consecutive two-year term on the U.S.-China Economic and Security Review Commission.
 The Commission monitors, investigates and submits to Congress an annual report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China.